toneloc/stable-channels/README.md

 ### Splicing workflow

-Stable Channels intends to use channel splicing to handle "margin calls."
+Stable Channels can use channel splicing to handle "margin calls."

-### Greenlight

-Stable Channels intends to integrate with Blockstream's Greenlight product.

 ### Acknowledgements